onehotio/full-stack-interview/README.md

 ## Deliverables

 The code should be written as a Node.js library that anyone can import and use.
 It should contain documentation and tests that show your understanding of the problem.
-Once you&#39;re finished, submit a PR to this repo.
+Once you&#39;re finished, please zip your code and e-mail the submission to stack@onehot.io, comfort@onehot.io, and nanx@onehot.io.
+A github repo would also work well!